PeterWangIntel/crosswalk-website/documentation/Developing-on-Windows.md

 The Git Bash is provided within the Git SCM tools.
 In addition to Git Bash, those tools also provide tar, unzip, and gzip which are also used on this page.

-Download and install the git-scm tools from the git-scm website: http://git-scm.com/download/win
+Download and install the git-scm tools from the git-scm website:
+<a href='http://git-scm.com/download/win' target='_blank'>http://git-scm.com/download/win</a>

 While installing git-scm, select the following options: